 The Adult Education Section operates Integrated English Literacy and Civics Education (IELCE) under Section 243 to provide educational services to adult English language learners (ELLs), including professionals with degrees and credentials in their native countries to acquire English language skills necessary to function effectively as parents, workers, and citizens.
 IELCE program providers are established through an open and competitive process that is direct and equitable.
-The Adult Education Section held a competition in February 2020 for a four-year grant from July 1, 2020, through June 30, 2024, to fund IELCE programs as an optional grant.
-Awarded were seven (7) local providers with Section 243 funding.
-The Adult Education Section will conduct its next Request for Proposal (RFP) in the 2023-2024 program year.
+The Adult Education Section held a competition in February 2024 for a four-year grant from July 1, 2024, through June 30, 2028, to fund IELCE programs as an optional grant.

+Eleven (11) local providers were awarded with Section 243 funding.
+The Adult Education Section will conduct its next Request for Proposal (RFP) in the 2027-2028 program year at the latest.